9 Everyday Habits That Could Up Your Risk For Depression

 Spending some quality time alone every now and then can be hugely beneficial to your mental health, making you a deeper thinker, a better problem solver, and a more concentrated worker.
 However, Susan Heitler, PhD, clinical psychologist and author of Prescriptions Without Pills, warns that spending too much time in solitude can reverse these effects and actually increase your risk for depression.
-To protect yourself against this, she emphasizes the importance of creating strong friendships and relationships with others.
-"We can give or receive smiles and laughter," she says.
-"Any time we connect with someone else, it's an opportunity for positive emotional exchange."
+To protect yourself against this, she emphasizes the importance of creating strong friendships and relationships with others, one of the best strategies for overcoming depression.
+“We can give or receive smiles and laughter,” she says.
+“Any time we connect with someone else, it’s an opportunity for positive emotional exchange.”
 These facts prove that friends are ridiculously healthy for us.

 With smartphones, laptops, televisions, and streaming services all begging for our attention 24/7, it’s becoming increasingly common for people to consume media from more than one device at a time.
 In fact, it’s estimated that the average amount of time spent multitasking your media has increased by 119 percent over the past decade.
 While it’s become a habit for many people to scroll through their phones while watching Netflix, research shows that this overload of media may be bad for your brain.
 A 2013 study by researchers at Michigan State University surveyed 318 people, and found that those who reported multitasking their media more often experienced more symptoms of depression and social anxiety.
 To combat this, try spending time with only one screen at a time, and limiting your screen time altogether.
 Here’s how to get your kids off their phones, for starters. which may be a bigger challenge.